brandur/sorg/content/fragments-drafts/tech-recruiters.md

 recruiter that I ever got.
 Those of us in software are going through a lucky period right now where engineers are in high demand, but I still remember the times when it was hard to find a job.
-Someone interested in hiring me was extremely flattering, and common courtesy dictated a reply, even if it was one along the lines of "sorry, I'm not interested right now."
+Someone interested in hiring me has always been extremely flattering, and common courtesy dictated a reply, even if it was one along the lines of "sorry, I'm not interested right now."

 But at some point (my estimate is about five years ago), the ethics of the profession took a sudden, hard turn to